-Dad’s we need to pray for our children.
-There are tons of examples in the Bible of fathers who prayed for their kids.
+There are tons of examples in the Bible of dads who prayed for their kids.
 In Mark 5, Jarius came to Jesus asking him to heal his daughter.
 In Mark 9, a man came to Jesus begging him to heal his son of demon possession and if you have two year olds or teenagers, you've already prayed that prayer.
 Job 1:5 says that it was Job's custom to offer sacrifices for his children in case they had sinned against the Lord.
-And listen to David's prayer for his son Solomon from 1 Chronicles 29:19 Give my son Solomon the wholehearted devotion to keep your commands, requirements and decrees and to do everything to build the palatial structure for which I have provided.
+And then there was David's prayer for his son Solomon: Give my son Solomon the wholehearted devotion to keep your commands, requirements and decrees and to do everything to build the palatial structure for which I have provided.
+(1 Chronicles 29:19)

 Dad’s we need to be intentional about praying for our kids.
 Now I understand that for many of us our prayer life is not exciting and moving.
 We all want to have a prayer life that will cause a mountain to move, but we struggle believing that our prayers will make an impact on our families.
 So let me give you a little help this morning, something that I believe you should pray for your children on a daily basis.

 There are four general areas that we should pray for our children that are taken from Luke 2:52.
 In this text we see that Jesus increased in wisdom (academic) and in stature (physical), and in favor with God (spiritual) and man (social).
 It’s not enough to just pray that our kids will be safe, or happy, or do well in school or excel in sports or music or any number of things.